axibase/arduino/dataTransmission/README.md

 Set ``MQTT_BUFFER_SIZE 256``, for example.

 ##DHT library & sensor
-You can install DHT library using Library Manager in you ArduinoIDE by typing "DHT11" in search field and press `Install`, or by following commands:
+You can install the DHT library using Library Manager in your ArduinoIDE by typing the model name, for example "DHT11", in the search field and pressing `Install`, or by executing the following commands:
 ```
 git clone https://github.com/adafruit/DHT-sensor-library
 mv DHT-sensor-library $ARDUINO_IDE_FOLDER/libraries/DHT_sensor_library
 ```
-If you are not using a DHT11-sensor and DHT-library, you should comment out follow lines in the MQTT sketch:
+If you are not using a DHT-sensor and a DHT-library, you should comment out the following lines in the MQTT sketch:
 ```
 #include "DHT.h" //add DHT library
 ```